raguyazhin/Devops/XL Deploy - XL Release/install-xldeploy-xlrelease-docker-compose.md

-# Instal XL Deploy and XL Release using Docker Compose
+# Install XL Deploy and XL Release using Docker Compose

 ## Step 1